 What is information architecture?

 Essentially, information architecture is organising, structuring, and labelling content and in effective way.
-The purpose of the ‘IA’ as it’s know for short is for users to:
+The purpose of the ‘IA’ as it’s known for short is for users to:

 How do we create one?